2020 High Performance Swim Camp Series

 This exclusive swim camp series is designed for competitive swimmers to refine their technique and racing skills in all backstroke races along with developing powerful starts and underwaters.
 Participants will continue the ongoing process of perfecting technique to efficiently move through the water with power.

-April 4 & 5: Explosive Performance: Starts & Underwaters Camp
+RESCHEDULED (New Date to be announced): Explosive Performance: Starts & Underwaters Camp

 August 22 & 23: Comprehensive Backstroke Racing Camp